jeevan11jacob-svg/task-manager-devops/README.md

 /api/   → Express backend
 ```

-The application containers themselves are bound to localhost rather than being directly exposed to the internet.
+The application containers are bound to localhost rather than being directly exposed to the public internet.

+This provides an additional layer of network security while allowing Nginx to control public access.

+---

 ## 📊 CloudWatch Monitoring